BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 Remember to set up your directories in Configuration:
 ![mmt-config.png](/tutorials/getting_started_visual/mmt-config.png)

 For most cases you DO NOT need to mass unpack any game files.
-What you will want to do is index them so that you can use the "Search Index" option later.
+This will take up a ton of space on your hard drive.
+What you will want to do instead is index them, so that you can use the "Search Index" option later.
+Once the files are indexed, you can search them and selectively download the ones you want.

 ![mmt.png](/tutorials/getting_started_visual/mmt.png)

 ### Further Setup
-If you want to use the index search for finding/extracting meshes (GR2 files), there is one more step required as MMT itself does not contain a necessary file to deal with GR2.
-The granny.
+If you want to use the index search for finding/extracting meshes (GR2 files), there is one more step required, as MMT itself does not contain a necessary file to deal with GR2: The granny.

 ![logo_granny.png](/tutorials/getting_started_visual/logo_granny.png)